 Your accommodation costs, entrance fees and meals.

-I recommend that you book accommodation in Portree (Day 1 and 2) and Mallaig or Arisaig (Day 3) to make the most of your trip.
+For the 4 day tour, I recommend that you book accommodation in Portree (Day 1 and 2) and Mallaig or Arisaig (Day 3) to make the most of your trip.
+For the 7 day tour I recommend that you also book accommodation in Oban (Day 4) and Isle of Islay (Day 5 and 6).
 Whilst I do not book accommodation for you I am happy to help with advice on where to stay and eat.
 The tour quote will include a list of accommodation recommendations and suggestions for overnight locations.

 The tour itinerary is based on experience, previous clients feedback and timings.
 However, I have a little flexibility and the tour itinerary can be adapted (in advance) to suit specific requests if possible.
 Please let me know any requests through the 'Extra Information' section when completing a Tour Enquiry Form.